checkly/docs.checklyhq.com/site/content/docs/cli/constructs-reference.md

 ### Using `fromId()` to reference an existing channel

 You can reference an existing alert channel in your Checkly account using the `fromId()` method on any `AlertChannel` class.
-This enables you to share an alert channel resource between different projects living in different code repositories.
+When your CLI project is responsible for creating and managing alert channels, it integrates seamlessly with Checkly's deployment control mechanisms.
+This ensures that any changes made are thoroughly validated.

+For users with multiple Checkly CLI projects:
+- Alert channels can be set up through the Checkly UI or any other method, ensuring they remain intact and unaffected by individual CLI project operations.

+For users managing a single Checkly CLI project:
+- The entire process of creating and subscribing to alert channels can be handled within that single project.
+This is made possible because the project references the logical ID of the alert channel, rather than an ID generated post-deployment.

+> If you attempt to deploy a project that references alert channels which have been removed or are no longer valid, the deployment process will not proceed.
+This feature helps maintain the integrity and reliability of your monitoring and alerting setup.

 ```ts
 export const emailChannel = EmailAlertChannel.fromId(20)
 ```

-You can fetch the ID for your alert channel from web UI or using our REST API.
+You can obtain the ID for your alert channel either from the Checkly web UI or by utilizing our [REST API](https://developers.checklyhq.com/reference/getv1alertchannels).
 ![email channel id](/docs/images/cli/constructs_email_id@2x.jpg)